Home

 Certainly, in a project where space is at a premium these kind of beams are the easiest to use.

-Their only disadvantage is the sheer weight of the beams which can make manoeuvring them very difficult in confined spaces.
+Their only disadvantage is the sheer weight of the beams which can make manoeuvring them very difficult in the confined roof space.

 The alternative to steel is to use timber beams for loft conversions though they can often prove to be impractical.